-- The consistency of the paste should be thick enough that it can be dropped too.
+The consistency of the paste should be thick enough that it can be dropped too.
 It took us 1+1/2 cup of warm water to reach this consistency.
-You can watch the video for a better idea about the consistence that we are talking about.
+You can watch the video for a better idea about the consistency that we are talking about.

-- Take a frying pan (Flat base and about 1 inch depth).
-Add a thin layer of Oil.
-Heat it on high flame.
+- Take a frying pan (flat base and about 1 inch depth).
+Add a thin layer (1/2 inch) of Oil.
+Heat it on high flame for 3 minutes.

-- Once Oil is hot (It will take about 2 minutes), pour a tablespoon full of Malpua paste in pan.
+- Once Oil is hot, pour a tablespoon full of paste.
 Turn the flame on low.

-- Flip it when it gets golden brown from one side.
+- Flip it when it gets golden brown at bottom.

 - Take out the Malpua when it gets golden brown from both sides.

-- Now dip all Malpua in hot sugar syrup (Chashni) for 2 minute.
+Now dip Malpua in hot sugar syrup (Chashni) for 4 minutes.
 Let it absorb the Sugar.